-- A. PBSPs are required when challenging behaviors interfere with a client's ability to have positive life experiences and form and maintain relationships.
-PBSPs are specifically required when: - 1.
-The use of certain restrictive procedures is planned or used.
-Refer to DDD Policy 5.15, Use of Restrictive Procedures, for more information and requirements regarding PBSPs. - 2.
-A client is taking psychoactive medications to reduce challenging behavior or treat a mental illness that is interfering with the client's ability to have positive life experiences and form and maintain relationships.
-Refer to DDD Policy 5.16, Use of Psychoactive Medications, for more information and requirements. - 3.
-Certain restrictive physical interventions are planned or used.
-Refer to DDD Policy 5.17, Physical Intervention Techniques, for more information and requirements. - B. When challenging behaviors are identified, a written FA and PBSP must be completed within ninety (90) days.
-If the data indicates progress is not occurring after a reasonable period, but no longer than six (6) months, the PBSP must be reviewed and revisions implemented as needed.

-C. General Format for Functional Assessments and Positive Behavior Support Plans
+- A. PBSPs are required when challenging behaviors interfere with a person's ability to have positive life experiences and form and maintain relationships.
+Refer to DDD Policy 5.15, Use of Restrictive Procedures, for more information on when PBSPs are required.
+Some physical interventions also require a written PBSP (see DDD Policy 5.17, Physical Intervention Techniques, for more detailed information). - B. When challenging behaviors are identified, a written FA and PBSP must be completed within ninety (90) days.
+If the data indicates progress is not occurring after a reasonable period, but no longer than six (6) months, the PBSP must be reviewed and revisions implemented as needed. - C. General Format for Functional Assessments and Positive Behavior Support Plans

+FAs and PBSPs initially developed after November 1, 2003 must follow the formats described below.

 - 1. A written FA must have the following sections: - a.
 Description and Pertinent History; - b.
 Definition of Challenging Behaviors; - c.
 Data Analysis/Assessment Procedures; and - d.
-Summary Statements(s). - 2.
-A written PBSP must have the following sections: - a.
-Prevention Strategies; - b.
-Teaching/Training Supports; - c.
-Strategies for Responding to Challenging Behaviors; and - d.
-Data Collection and Monitoring. - 3.
-Attachment A, Recommended Guidelines for Developing Functional Assessments and Positive Behavior Support Plans, contains recommended guidelines to assist those writing FAs and PBSPs that will effectively support individuals with challenging behaviors. - D. The service provider (or writer of the plan) must send completed copies of FAs and PBSPs to the client's Case Resource Manager (CRM) for inclusion in the client record. - 1.
-The CRM should review the documents prior to placing them in the client record.
-If, during this review, the CRM has concerns, she/he will discuss these with the service provider. - 2.
-No approval by the CRM is required.
+Summary Statements (s). - 2.
+A written PBSP must have the following sections:

+- a.
+Prevention Strategies;

+- b.
+Teaching/Training Supports;

+- c.
+Strategies for Responding to Challenging Behaviors; and

+- d.
+Data Collection and Monitoring.

+- 3. Attachment A, Guidelines for Developing Functional Assessments and Positive Behavior Support Plans, contains recommended guidelines to assist psychologists and other providers in writing FAs and PBSPs that will effectively support individuals with challenging behaviors.